openedx-unsupported/blockstore/decisions/0003-bundle-versions-redirect.rst

 -------

 Bundle Versions are stored as files using django's storage backend, and for this it's very common to use AWS S3 (used by Open edX that way).
-As Blockstore can be used as an API, it's usual for clients to cache these file urls, which could result in expired urls in the case of S3.
+To allow the content owner to control access to these files, most object storage providers encourage or enforce the use of signed URLs that expire after a predetermined amount of time.

 --------
 Decision
 --------

-The BundleVersion endpoints should return bundle information as normal but instead of returning the bundle file path url, return a link to a new Blockstore endpoint that will redirect to the actual file path, making the urls returned by our API always usable.
+The BundleVersion endpoints should return bundle information as normal but instead of returning the direct file path url, return a link to a new Blockstore endpoint that will redirect to the actual file path, making the urls returned by our API always usable.